gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Outputs**:

-- String: Yaml string of the *Component Descriptor*
+- String: Yaml or Json string of the *Component Descriptor*

 **Errors**: